High Watch Recovery Center: History

 High Watch Recovery Center is a seventy-eight-bed treatment center which began in 1939 as High Watch Farm.
-It is the oldest such facility based on the program of Alcoholics Anonymous, and the only such center founded by Bill Wilson, the co-founder of Alcoholics Anonymous.
+It is the oldest such facility based on the program of Alcoholics Anonymous, inspired but not founded by Bill Wilson, the co-founder of Alcoholics Anonymous.

 The farm was previously called Joy Farm since 1926 and had been the site of a residential community of spiritual seekers.
 These seekers were followers of a teacher named Emma Curtis Hopkins who was renowned in her time and boasted a following of 50,000 students.
-Hopkins, known as “The Teacher of Teachers,” was one of the major founders of the New Thought movement that today still informs such major churches as Unity Church.
+Hopkins, known as "The Teacher of Teachers," was one of the major founders of the New Thought movement that today still informs such major churches as Unity Church.

 In 1939 the farm was bought and was operated by a philanthropist and heiress from the Winthrop and Stuyvesant families, Etheldred F. Folsom, who was a devotee of Hopkins.
 She continued to utilize the farm as a spiritual retreat center where she disseminated Hopkins' teachings under "The Ministry of the High Watch".
 Folsom preferred to be known as Sister Francis in the manner of the Quakers and in honor of her favorite saint, Saint Francis of Assisi.
 High Watch Recovery Center was founded that year when Folsom met Marty Mann and Bill Wilson, who had recently founded Alcoholics Anonymous.

 Marty Mann, Bill Wilson, his wife Lois, and other friends drove to Kent, Connecticut, to meet Sister Francis at Joy Farm in the fall of 1939.
 It was a historic weekend, ending in Sister Francis asking Bill W. to take over the farm because she felt his program aligned with her beliefs and he could find more success with alcoholics than she had.
+Wilson refused, saying AA couldn't own property.
+Eventually, it was decided that Sister Francis would retain land title and AA would run the recovery program.

 Mann later said of her first encounter with High Watch Farm, "There was something there, something that was really palpable that you could feel, and every one of us felt it.
 To say that we fell in love with it is not to use the right terminology at all.
 We were engulfed...
 What is at the Farm was at the Farm before we ever found it.
 It found us, in my opinion."